jusbuckingham/kofa/README.md

 ## User Story
 As a user I want too..

-- Create a profile containing name, email address, phone number, physical address & voter preferences.
+- Create a profile containing name, email address, phone number, physical address (latitude/longitude coordinates) & voter preferences.
 - Immediatly see voter suggestions based on my ballot and the reasons for the choices.
 - Be able to copy these choices as a cheatsheet or download them as a pdf.

 ## Possible Future Features
-- A card that shows closest polling stations.
+- Closest polling stations.
 - Access to previous year suggestions.
 - Real time election results.
 - Ability to chat with suggestions.